Peter Thomson earns top honour

 By Mark Hayes, Golf Australia.

-The top honour at this week’s Victorian Sport Awards will be given to golf legend Peter Thomson.
+The top honour at the 2020 Victorian Sport Awards this week was given to golf legend Peter Thomson.

-A member of the World Golf Hall of Fame since 1988 and Sport Australia Hall of Fame since 1985, Thomson will be recognised by the Outstanding Contribution to Victorian Sport Award.
+A member of the World Golf Hall of Fame since 1988 and Sport Australia Hall of Fame since 1985, Thomson was recognised with the Outstanding Contribution to Victorian Sport Award.

 Known to many colloquially as “Five-time” for the number of occasions he lifted the Claret Jug as Open champion, Thomson’s honour not only encapsulates his on-course results, but also his peerless contribution to golf outside the ropes.